 Prior to referring their powers to the Commonwealth, the WA Parliament had to enact laws adopting the Commonwealth child support legislation, including amendments.
-However, this has not happened at the same time that the Commonwealth laws started to apply in the rest of Australia.
+However, this did not happen at the same time that the Commonwealth laws started to apply in the rest of Australia.
 Consequently, the Registrar has had to in the past make different arrangements for child support cases that involve WA ex-nuptial children (i.e. WA ex-nuptial cases).

 Note: The Christmas and Cocos (Keeling) Islands are not part of WA, being external territories.

 Application of child support legislation to WA ex-nuptial children from 15 May 2019

 If an ex-nuptial child who previously resided elsewhere moved to WA, the child was treated as a WA ex-nuptial child.
-Any legislation in the CSA Act not adopted by the WA Parliament will cease to apply to a child support assessment for the child from the date they started to reside in WA.
+Any legislation in the CSA Act and the CSRC Act not adopted by the WA Parliament ceased to apply for the child from the date they started to reside in WA.

 If DHS were advised that a child was staying in a state or territory other than WA for several months, DHS needed to determine if the child would be considered a permanent resident of the other state or territory (that is, not returning to live in WA in the foreseeable future) before the child would cease to be considered as a resident in WA and as a WA ex-nuptial child.
 The Registrar investigated in the same way as investigating a change of care, by seeking information from both parents about the child's length of stay, school attendance, and employment or social security pension or benefit status, in order to make a decision about which state or territory the child lived in.